Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 ENERGY TECH EDITION, FEBRUARY – 17 – 2020, ISSN 2644-237X, CIOREVIEW.COM

-Like every other industry, the energy sector too has witnessed the latest technological trends being implemented into its functioning, making the sector more productive and accountable for energy consumption and energy loss.
-Although every energy firm and service provider must have an undivided focus on boosting the operational efficiency and gaining huge returns, this still does not translate to diminishing the major business opportunities that may occur in the energy market.
-An insight into one of PwC’s reports centered on energy says, enterprises must double down on digitization to drive efficiencies and open up new opportunities in the energy sector.
+Like every other industry, the energy sector has also witnessed the latest technological trends being implemented into its operations, making it more productive and accountable for energy consumption and energy loss.
+Although every energy firm and service provider must have an undivided focus on boosting operational efficiency and achieving substantial returns, this does not diminish the major business opportunities that may arise in the energy market.
+An insight from one of PwC’s reports on energy says that enterprises must double down on digitization to drive efficiency and open new opportunities in the energy sector.

 Interface: Bringing Accuracy to Force Measurement